David M. Apatang: Commonwealth Legislature

 Atapang was elected to the Northern Mariana Islands House of Representatives in the 1995 general election.
 He was the second highest vote-getter in Saipan's Precinct 1.
 Apatang ran for the Senate in 2001 on behalf of the Covenant Party in the Northern Mariana Islands Senate's 3rd district.
 In the 2005 gubernatorial election, Apatang ran for Lieutenant Governor as the running mate of Heinz Hofschneider.
 While both Hofschneider and Apatang were Republicans, they ran as independents.
-In a four-way race, the HofschneiderApatang ticket lost to Benigno Fitial and Timothy Villagomez of the Covenant Party by a single point.
+In a four-way race, the Hofschneider–Apatang ticket lost to Benigno Fitial and Timothy Villagomez of the Covenant Party by a single point.

 Mayor of Saipan

 Shortly after the death of Donald Flores, the mayor of Saipan, Apatang announced his candidacy for the position.
 Apatang, running as an independent, defeated Republican candidate Jose Alguto Reyes and Democratic candidate Antonio Pinaula Mareham in the 2014 general election.
 Apatang succeeded Marian Tudela, the acting Mayor appointed after Flores's death.
-He is currently serving his second term which ends January 2023.
+He was sworn in on January 12, 2015 and served two terms, ending on January 9, 2023.
 His wife, Antonia Pangelinan Mafnas, died in Hawaii on December 14, 2016.
-He was sworn in on January 12, 2015.
 In 2021, the House passed a resolution to honor Apatang's 50 years of service to the people of the CNMI.

 2022 lieutenant gubernatorial election

 Apatang ran as a candidate for Lieutenant Governor of the Northern Mariana Islands in the 2022 election, running on an independent ticket headed by then incumbent lieutenant governor Arnold Palacios.
+They won 54.14% of the votes in the second round, defeating the incumbent Republican governor and the resurgent Democratic Party candidates.
+Apatang was sworn into office on January 9, 2023.

+Governorship

+Apatang became the governor of the Northern Mariana Islands after Governor Arnold Palacios died on July 23, 2025.